UltimaCodes/FoodPanddos/README.md

 4. Enter the password to authenticate and access the attack controls.

 **Note: Always use this tool responsibly and with proper authorization.**
+**Note: For the icon, download the png and place it in your D drive.
+If the file path is different then you will need to update it in the code (optional)**

 ## Disclaimer